UmeshSingla/user-tags/readme.txt

 == Installation ==

-1. Upload the `wp-user-taxonomies` folder to the `/wp-content/plugins/` directory
+1. Upload the `user-tags` folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Taxonomies under Users option to create taxonomies for User
+3. To create new Taxonomy Go to User -> Taxonomy screen.

 == Changelog ==